ViennaTools/ViennaLS/README.md

 cmake .. -DVIENNALS_BUILD_SHARED_LIBS=ON
 ```
 If ViennaLS was build with shared libraries and you use ViennaLS in your project (see above), CMake will automatically link them to your project.
 In order to build a release of your own project with better runtime performance, but
-longer build times, use the following CMake option when building your project:
+longer build times, use the following CMake option when building a release:
 ```
 VIENNALS_USE_SHARED_LIBS=OFF
 ```